Utility Applications

 HMIPQA+ SCADA Solution

 For transmission substations that do not yet have a SCADA system, EIG offers the HMIPQA+ SCADA solution.
 It is easily scalable to fit your requirements with highly customizable and intuitive graphical displays of both energy metering and other commodity data.
 It seamlessly puts the right tools at the operator’s fingertips for informed energy management decisions.
-Capabilities include:
+Features include:

-• Strategic energy management with a long-term, holistic approach to energy savings and efficiency.
+• Strategic energy management with a long-term, holistic approach to energy savings and efficiency

 utilities-transmission-pmu-graphic

-• Supports both P and M classes.
+• Supports both P and M classes

-• Offers IRIG-B or IEEE 1588 PTPv2 for time sync.
+• Offers IRIG-B or IEEE 1588 PTPv2 for time sync

-• Calculates individual voltage/current phasors, symmetrical components’ phasors, frequency, rate of change of frequency, the meter’s high-speed digital inputs, analog fundamental power, and displacement power factor.
+• Calculates individual voltage/current phasors, symmetrical components’ phasors, frequency, rate of change of frequency, the meter’s high-speed digital inputs, analog fundamental power, and displacement power factor

-• Supports data formats of configurable float or integer, polar or rectangular.
+• Supports data formats of configurable float or integer, polar or rectangular

-• Allows up to two simultaneous clients.
+• Allows up to two simultaneous clients

-• Supports Ethernet or Fiber over Ethernet communication.
+• Supports Ethernet or Fiber over Ethernet communication

 Substation Automation Support